gitkonstantinakk/AdvancedDnDDiceRoller/README.md

-# AdvancedDnDDiceRoller
+# AdvancedDnDRoller
-Simulator for DnD dice rolls
+Simulator for Dungeons and Dragons dice rolls